-The Supreme Court today (September 28, 2018) has extended the house arrest of five activists arrested on August 28, 2018, by Maharashtra Police in connection with the Bhima-Koregaon violence case
+The Supreme Court today (September 28, 2018) has extended the house arrest of five activists arrested on August 28, 2018, by Maharashtra Police in connection with the Bhima-Koregaon violence case, for four more weeks.

-The judgment was delivered by the Bench comprising of Chief Justice of India Dipak Misra, Justice AM Khanwilkar and Justice DY Chandrachud
+The judgment was delivered by the Bench comprising of Chief Justice of India Dipak Misra, Justice AM Khanwilkar and Justice DY Chandrachud.

-.
 The Bench also refused to constitute a Special Investigation Team (SIT) to look into the arrests of lawyers and activists.

-, the apex court ordered the house arrest of the activists, saying “dissent is the safety valve of democracy”.
+On August 29, 2018, the apex court ordered the house arrest of the activists, saying “dissent is the safety valve of democracy”.

 The Supreme Court on September 20, 2018, reserved its verdict on a plea filed by historian Romila Thapar and others seeking the immediate release of the five activists.